Do you have what it takes?

 How to Join the Sea Cadets

-To join the program, the cadet must be a US citizen or permanent legal resident, 10-17 years of age, satisfactorily be enrolled in a public or private school or a certified home school program with a GPA of at least 2.0, be of good moral character, unmarried and remain single while in the program, and free of any felony convictions.
-Must be fully vaccinated against the COVID-19 virus.
+To join the program, cadets must be US citizen or permanent legal resident, 10-17 years of age, satisfactorily be enrolled in a public or private school or a certified home school program with a GPA of at least 2.0, be of good moral character, unmarried and remain single while in the program, and free of any felony convictions.
+We highly encourage cadets to be fully vaccinated against the COVID-19 virus.
+If you meet these minimum qualifications, head over to the “parents” page, where a parent or guardian will initiate the process.

 Program Requirements